alyssuhlee/to-do-list/README.md

-Simple project using HTML, CSS, and JavaScript.
+Repository of a mini project utilizing HTML, CSS, and JavaScript.